vaginessa/dns-wiki/FAQ.md

 <a name="FAQ27"></a>
 ##### (27) How safe is AFWall+?

 > Nothing is really safe, see the [limitations](https://github.com/ukanth/afwall#limitations) in the README.md for more details, but it's better to install a Firewall and control the incoming/outgoing packages than have nothing installed.
-The app can crash sometimes, feel free to submit a error log report via eMail or on our GitHub Issue tracker.
+If the app may crash sometimes than feel free to submit a error log report via eMail or on our GitHub Issue tracker, we are always motivated to fix problems and answer your questions.

 <a name="FAQ28"></a>
 ##### (28) How can I make a logcat?